Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 ##### Code Stage

 We use VS Code as the main IDE to write and debug code locally before committing the changes to GitHub.
-Github serves as the central repository and version control system.
+GitHub serves as the central repository and version control system.
 All source code and configuration files are stored within the GitHub repository.

 ##### Continuous Integration (PR to `dev`)

 When a developer creates a PR from a feature branch to be merged into the `dev` branch, GitHub Actions runs the CI workflow.
 The workflow executes backend and frontend linting using Pylint and ESLint, respectively.
-The linting step is followed by unit and integration tests to ensure that the PR changes did not break functionality and all testcases must be successful for the workflow to continue.
+The linting step is followed by unit and integration tests to ensure that the PR changes did not break functionality.
+All testcases must be successful for the workflow to continue.
 Security checks are then run to ensure no secrets were committed and no vulnerabilities exist in our dependencies.
 The PR must have a reviewer who provides comments or requests changes.
-The workflow runs using a self hosted action runner.
+The workflow runs using a self-hosted action runner.

 ##### Provision Test Environment (PR merged to `dev`)

 After a PR is merged into `dev`, a new workflow is triggered to build and deploy the application in a controlled test environment.
 We build Docker images from the latest commit and use Ansible to automatically configure and provision the test server.
 Ansible ensures that the server has all the required dependencies, system packages, and configurations needed for the application’s Docker containers to run smoothly.
 Once the environment is ready, the newly built images are deployed.
 The testing environment is hosted on Google Cloud.
-This stage is considered successful when the Docker images are deployed and the environment is correctly configured.
+This stage is considered successful when the Docker images are deployed, and the environment is correctly configured.
 Developers use this environment for regression testing.

 ##### User Acceptance Testing (PR from `dev` to `release`)